dk-raw/dk-raw/README.md

 ### About Me

-I am a cyber-security geek.
+I like to code.
 You were probably expecting this to be a bit longer, but unfortunately, I'm not that interesting as a person.

 <div align='left'>